Yum China turned its business around through its mobile app that drove traffic to stores.

 Imagine being the packer that enables retailers to increase margin per pound by making a market based decision on what cut to run in an ad, instead of the “it’s the 1st week of August and we always run x, even though everyone else does also”.

-Imagine being the distributor that stays relevant by helping independent retailers merchandise their meat counter in a way that increases store traffic.
+Imagine being the distributor that stays relevant by helping independent retailers merchandise their meat counter in a way that increases store traffic through dynamic forecasting.

 The fluidity of business models and pivots in where/how value is created is one of the most fundamental dynamics across the food complex, and there are 4 predominant ways to incorporate technology as it becomes increasingly relevant: